TF Carrier: Scotland

 Initially allocated to the Tay crossing she was transferred to the Forth crossing along with her sister ship Robert Napier when Bouch's ill-fated Tay Bridge opened in June 1878.
 When that structure collapsed on 28 December 1879, Robert Napier returned to the Tay to re-establish the link but Carrier remained at Granton.

 Isle of Wight

-By 1883 Carrier was surplus to requirements at Granton and was sold to The Isle of Wight Railway Marine Transit Company which wished to establish a ferry service between Langstone station on the LB&SCR's Hayling Island Branch and St Helens station on the Bembridge branch on the island.
+By 1883 Carrier was surplus to requirements at Granton and was sold to the Isle of Wight Railway Marine Transit Company which wished to establish a ferry service between Langstone station on the London, Brighton & South Coast Railway's Hayling Island branch and St Helens station on the Bembridge branch on the island.
 The service commenced in 1885.
-The following year the TF Carrier was hired to the London, Brighton and South Coast Railway due to the IoWMTC's financial state.
-However the Carrier was ill-suited to the exposed waters of the Solent and the service ceased in 1888 and the ship sold for scrap.
+The following year the TF Carrier was hired to the London, Brighton & South Coast Railway due to the IoWMTC's financial state.
+However the Carrier was ill-suited to the exposed waters of The Solent and the service ceased in 1888 and the ship sold for scrap.